UPDATE: Islamic Republic of Afghanistan Legal System and Research

 - Resolving traffic criminal cases by Traffic related Crimes Dewan.

-There is a head for the Municipal Court or central provincial primary court to lead and manage the judicial and administrative activities of the Dewans and to attend their meetings when required.
+There is a head for the central provincial primary court to lead and manage the judicial and administrative activities of the Dewans and to attend their meetings when required.

-There is a juvenile primary court in the centre of every province.
+There is a juvenile primary court in the center of every province.
 The juvenile primary court is made up of a head and three members.
 In case the head is absent due to any reason, his/her powers and duties shall be transferred to one of the judicially experienced judges.
-The method to resolve juveniles' offences is to be determined by a special regulation.
+The method to resolve juveniles' offences is to be determined by a special regulation (Article 44, Law on the Organization and Jurisdiction of Courts in Afghanistan):

-When necessary, a commercial court is to be established in centre of every province.
+When necessary, a commercial court is to be established in center of every province.
 This court shall have a chief and four other members.
-In provinces where commercial court is not available, dealing with commercial cases is the jurisdiction of the civil Dewan of the provincial central primary court.
+In provinces where commercial court is not available, dealing with commercial cases is the jurisdiction of the civil Dewan of the provincial central primary court (Article 45, Law on the Organization and Jurisdiction of Courts in Afghanistan):

 The District primary court shall consist of a chief and two members.
 In the areas where there are no members available, the cases shall be decided by fewer than three.
 The chief of the district primary court shall lead the court.
-In his/her absence, the responsibilities and powers shall be transferred to the most judicially experienced judge on the court.
+In his/her absence, the responsibilities and powers shall be transferred to the most judicially experienced judge on the court (Article 47, Law on the Organization and Jurisdiction of Courts in Afghanistan):

-District Primary courts shall deal in primary stage with all ordinary criminal, civil and family cases, which are legally presented, to them.
+District Primary courts shall deal in primary stage with all ordinary criminal, civil and family cases, which are legally presented, to them (Article 48, Law on the Organization and Jurisdiction of Courts in Afghanistan):

-The chief of each Primary Court, heads of Dewans and their judicial members shall be responsible for deciding cases in a timely manner according to the law, correct application of the law, and for explaining the ground for their decision.
+The chief of each Primary Court, heads of Dewans and their judicial members shall be responsible for deciding cases in a timely manner according to the law, correct application of the law, and for explaining the ground for their decision (Article 52, Law on the Organization and Jurisdiction of Courts in Afghanistan):

-The decisions of the primary courts are absolute and final in the following situations:
+The decisions of the primary courts are absolute and final in the following situations (Article 53, Law on the Organization and Jurisdiction of Courts in Afghanistan):

 - When both parties agree upon the issued decision of the court.